Philly Restaurants for a Romantic Date Night

 Airy restaurant dining room with floor-to-ceiling windows.

-Lark’s dining room
+Lark’s dining room in late summer

 Nicholas Elmi’s Lark is really something special.
 The chef (who also owns Laurel above) has created a coastal Mediterranean restaurant with an airy, light-filled dining room and a welcoming patio complete with a fire pit.
 The river views help push the romance factor here over the edge.